 At this time, we are not implementing a vaccine requirement to attend NDK.
 This is a very complex matter, so we want to be sure we address it well, and will add more to this answer soon.
 We realize that not everyone will agree with this decision, regardless of our rationale, but it’s important to disclose how we came to it.
 The RMAA board supports the science behind vaccinations and encourages everyone, including volunteer staff and attendees, who can get a vaccination to do so. #vaccineswork.

 Gaylord Rockies Cleaning Standards

-- The Gaylord Rockies is part of the 5 Star State Certification Program.
-5 Star certification reassures employees and customers that businesses are adhering to enhanced guidance.
+- In addition to the Marriott standards, The Gaylord Rockies is also part of the 5 Star State Certification Program.
+Colroado 5 Star certification reassures employees and customers that businesses are adhering to enhanced guidance.
 The program is completely voluntary and also serves as an expanding directory of establishments recognized for their efforts to keep their communities safe and open.

 - The Gaylord’s ventilation system was commissioned for the grand opening in January of 2020, so all air handling equipment is running as designed per ASHRAE standards.
 This system includes HEPA filters in the kitchen hoods and in other strategic locations throughout the entire property.

 - Specialized hotel staff will be dedicated to regular cycles of guest touch point sanitization.
 High-touch points such as conference room doors, light switches and other equipment will be sanitized after each group’s use.